-How to Sort a Slicer with Another Slicer for Quick Navigation + Video
+How to Filter or Sort a Slicer with Another Slicer + Video

 Bottom line: Learn how to group text or number fields to create a slicer that can sort and filter another slicer.
 This technique is great for slicers that contain a lot of items and are difficult to navigate.